nutchanon-pho/sfdm/README.md

 # Salesforce Data Migration CLI

-This command line tool will help you move data across Salesforce Orgs with support to data with relationship and Record Type.
+This command line tool will help you move data across Salesforce Orgs with support to data with External Id relationship and Record Type.
+It will save you the hassle work of spreadsheet VLOOKUP and stuff.

 ## Getting Started

 ### Prerequisites

-Latest version of Node.js and npm
+Latest version of Node.js and npm.
 Please visit https://nodejs.org/en/

 ### Installing